Skip to main content

 Follow Industry Rules

-Healthcare companies must follow HIPAA Security Rule requirements, including regular testing of data recovery plans.
-Businesses that process credit card payments must meet PCI DSS standards, and the FTC Safeguards Rule requires written response plans that include recovery procedures and encryption protocols.
+Different industries face specific requirements.
+Healthcare companies must follow HIPAA Security Rule requirements, including testing of data recovery plans.
+Meanwhile, businesses that process credit card payments need PCI DSS compliance with proper paperwork and The FTC Safeguards Rule requires incident response plans covering data recovery procedures and data scrambling protocols.
+Partnering with experts in IT compliance services makes sure your backup and recovery strategy meets government requirements.
+Professional reviews verify compliance across backup systems.

 Build a Complete Recovery Plan

-• Executive sponsor
+• Executive sponsorship

-• Recovery coordinator
+• A coordinator

 • Technical team members

-• Communication specialists
+• Communications specialists

 Protect Your Business With LeadingIT